William Griffith (born 1480): Career

 William Griffith is recorded as King's Servant and squire for the body, and was appointed Chamberlain of North Wales after his father, who was the previous Chamberlain.

 He held the office until his death, with the exception of a short break in 1509, when he made way for Charles Brandon, later Duke of Suffolk.
 The Duke was brother-in-law of King Henry VIII by having married his sister Mary Tudor.

 Brandon appointed him Deputy Justice of North Wales, describing him in the instrument of appointment as his blood relation.
 He joined the Duke during the Battle of the Spurs, and took part in the Siege of Thérouanne, which involved the Tudors and Habsburgs against the Kingdom of France.

-He was knighted at the Siege of Tournai in 1513.
+He was made a Knight banneret at the Siege of Tournai in 1513.
 He kept close relationship with Sir Rhys ap Thomas, of the Welsh Royal House of Dinefwr, who also fought at the Battle of the Spurs with the King.

 Family

 William Griffith married to Jane Stradling, daughter of Sir Thomas Stradling of St Donat's Castle, and then later to Jane Puleston, daughter of John Puleston.
 Griffith's mother-in-law remarried to Sir Rhys ap Thomas of Dinefwr, whose son, Griffith ap Rhys, was a companion at court.

 By Jane Stradling he had a son, Rees Griffith, who became a High Sheriff, and a daughter, Margaret Griffith, who married Simon Thelwall.
 Another of his daughters by Jane was Elizabeth Griffith, who was married to Sir John Philipps.
 By Jane Puleston he had a daughter, Sibill Griffith, who married Owen ap Hugh.
 One of their sons, Edward Griffith, was a correspondent of Thomas Cromwell, and joined Sir William Brereton to Ireland for a military campaign, and was made a member of the Privy Council.

 Brereton was later Groom of the Privy Chamber to Henry VIII, and was executed in relation to Queen Anne Boleyn adultery charges.
 Edward Griffith's daughter Eleanor married to Sir Nicholas Bagenal, Marshal of the royal Irish Army.
+Another daughter of William Griffith, Jane Griffith, became the mother of Elizabeth, who married John Yale, father of Chancellor David Yale.

 William Griffith's great-great-grandmother was Morfydd, granddaughter of Tudur ap Goronwy, member of the Tudors of Penmynydd.
 Their family were allies and kinsmen of Prince Owain Glyndwr and Lord Tudur ap Gruffudd, of the Royal House of Mathrafal, during the Welsh war of independence.